 and the error term is uniform over any compact subset of $\R^2$.
-Then, by lemma~\ref{thm:lemma_perturbative}, it is enough to prove that the r.h.s$.$ family of kernels denoted $L^N_{\Psi,\eta}(x,y)$ satisfies the property $L^1B$.
-Note that the family of kernels $L^N_{\Psi,\eta}(x,y)$ is translation-invariant on $\R$, so we can just take $\Gamma_N=|L^N_{\Psi,\eta}|$.
+Then, by lemma~\ref{thm:lemma_perturbative}, it is enough to prove that the RHS family of kernels denoted $L^N_{\Psi,\eta}(x,y)$ satisfies the property $L^1B$.
+Note that the family of kernels $L^N_{\Psi,\eta}(x,y)$ is translation-invariant on $\R$ and we can choose $\Gamma_N(x)=|L^N_{\Psi,\eta}(0,x)|$.
 It is well-known that there exists a universal constant $C>0$ such that for any $s>0$ and $n>0$,

 This implies that

 Since $\eta(k)=N^{1-\alpha} + \frac{k+1/2}{N^{\alpha}}$ and $\displaystyle \int_0^\infty \Phi(t) \log t\ dt<\infty $, we deduce from the estimate (\ref{L_bound}) that there is a constant $C'$ which only depends on the shape $\Psi$ such that $\left\| L^N_{\Psi,\eta} \right\|_{L^1[-s,s]} \le C' \log(sN)$. \\